 Literally thousands of hours have been spent restoring my boats and becoming an expert in the craft.
 The first was a 1960 Owens 32 Sea-Skiff Express Cruiser.
 A true learning experience that one was, a dozen planks, the chine, teak deck seams, brightwork, electrical, and just about everything in between.
 Then came a 1961 Chris-Craft Constellation 50 Flush Deck, big boat and where I really learned about window channels.
 It was home for 5 years... wonderful.

 We've gone over just about every square inch of "the classic woodie" looking for problems and ultimately repairing them.
-New aft bulkhead, new aluminum fuel tanks, a few planks replaced and some refastened, new window channels, stripped all wood to bare, ELCI and the list goes on and on.
-The idea is to have an extremely sound, safe cruiser.
+The idea was to have an extremely sound, safe cruiser.
+Having traveled almost 4000 miles since 17 Sep 2020 it is a proven performer and a Great Looper!

 To view a PowerPoint presentation on how wooden Grand Banks were built.
 Just click on the Legend of Grand Banks link above to download.
-If anyone is interested, I also have a set of construction plans for the GB32, send me an email and I'd be happy to share them with you.
+If anyone is interested, check out the blog for a set of construction plans for the GB32.

 Meet the Team